-The enumerated type is for small collections of values, each of which has a label.
+The enumerated type is for small collections of values that all have some string label.
 Internally, these values are represented by numbers starting with 1.
 For example, an enumerated type with 4 items can have a value of 1 through 4.
 Enumerated types must have labels defined for each of their values.